EPFL-ENAC/hobel-inperso-ieq/README.md

 ## Command line usage

-To retrieve all the latest samples for all sensors and surveys, run in your terminal:
+To retrieve all the latest samples for all sensors and surveys and store them in the database, run in your terminal:

 ```
 inperso-retrieve